 DAVID BOGAN is a Harvard trained International Mediator with 26 years full time experience.

-David has an altruistic approach and a strong commercial background in both executive management and governance resulting from many years having held several roles such as Chief Manager: Retail Services, then Corporate Centre, followed by Legal and Recoveries, for National Australia Bank NZ, being a Director of Lifeline International, serving many years as chair of Lifeline NZ, the Gambling Helpline and being the inaugural Chair of Lifeline Pasifika.
+David has an altruistic approach aligned with a strong commercial and financial background in both executive management and governance having held several Chief Manager roles for National Australia Bank NZ, being a Director of Lifeline International, Chair of Lifeline NZ, the Gambling Helpline and inaugural Chair of Lifeline Pasifika.